The Self-Assessment Trap

 1.7

-3 controls assessed
+3 controls

 BCP, DRP, lessons learned, post-incident review

-The Detect→Respond→Recover gap is the most common finding.
+Key Finding The Detect→Respond→Recover gap is the most common finding.
 Organizations score 3.0+ in Govern and Identify (paper-heavy) but drop to 1.7–2.1 in Detect, Respond, and Recover (evidence-heavy).
 SEBI auditors know this pattern.

 3.2

-Avg score — Govern domain
+Avg score, Govern domain (highest)

 1.7

-Avg score — Recover domain
+Avg score, Recover domain (weakest)

 39